TinyTeX is still a relatively new project, so these are only potential FAQs.

 The worst thing is that users cannot install all packages.
 For TeX Live, some packages are relocatable, and some are not.
 For example, packages containing executables are not relocatable (e.g., the metafont package contains the executable

 mf).
 If users have to use these packages, only the system admin can help.
-The good news is that the number of such packages is relatively small, so a conservative strategy is to just pre-install all of them.
+The good news is that the number of such packages is relatively small, so a conservative strategy is to let the sysadmin just pre-install all of them.

 Some packages may require running

 pdflatex).
 Good news is that users should be able to run

 updmap-user, and bad news is that whenever the system admin runs

 updmap-sys, users may have to run

 updmap-useragain (if I understand the documentation correctly).
 For users, the conservative stragety is to run

 updmap-useragain when they run into font problems that didn’t exist previously (R users can run